scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

 Deep Learning with TensorFlow
 -----------------------------

-It is the second incarnation of the Google Brain project’s scalable distributed training and inference system named DistBelief [tf]_.
+TensorFlow is the second incarnation of the Google Brain project’s scalable distributed training and inference system named DistBelief [tf]_.
 It supports myriad of hardware platforms, from mobile phones to GPU/TPU clusters, for both training and inference.
 It